Prime Factorization

 There are various methods for the prime factorization of a number.
 The most common methods that are used for prime factorization are given below:

 In the factor tree method, the factors of a number are found and then those numbers are further factorized until we reach the prime numbers.
-To evaluate the prime factorization of a number using the factor tree method, we use the steps given below:
+Let us understand the prime factorization of a number using the factor tree method with the help of the following example.

 The division method can also be used to find the prime factors of a large number by dividing the number by prime numbers.
-Follow the steps given below to find the prime factors of a number by using the division method:
+Let us learn how to find the prime factors of a number by the division method using the following example.

 Therefore, the prime factors of 60 are 2, 3, and 5.